 Ugh.
 This one sucked.
 I did so much research on composting toilets in my first van and I decided to go with Nature's Head.
 This toilet is just unreasonably large and really shouldn't be recommended except for larger campervans in my opinion.
 With the extra space needed for the 90 degree turn in the exhaust tubing, it was about 1 centimeter too large for the space I had allocated for it and I ended up selling it on craigslist and had to buy a new Separett toilet (which I do really like and put in all of the vans).

 In retrospect, I think Nature's Head put a lot of marketing money into people doing videos for them, don't fall for it like I did!

-Learning #5: How not to do sink plumbing
+Lesson #5: How not to do sink plumbing

 I wish I could find the video that drove me absolutely insane trying to do the plumbing for the sink, but it appears to have been taken offline, thank God!
 Basically the learning here is if the youtube video makes it seem really easy, confirm that with at least one other youtube video that follows the same process before buying the items they have linked in the description.
 Luckily this only happened once for me.